 But clutter at work is a different matter entirely.
 Desk clutter can manifest in all sorts of way, from the ordinary (scraps of paper, folders and stationery), to the kitschy (excessive decorations and souvenirs) to the obnoxious (old food, piles of dirty dishes, mysterious used tissues).

-Many people can work efficiently despite having a messy desk.
-But regardless of how well you work, excessive clutter can harm your career image.
+While having some personal items on your desk can boost creativity and make you feel more comfortable, excessive clutter (this includes your digital filing system, too!) can mean distraction and wasted time looking for things that haven't been put in a sensible place.
+Plus, if you're working from an office, excessive clutter can harm your career image.
 Most people associate messiness with laziness, or being swamped and unable to cope.
 Not exactly the impression you want to give managers or clients!

 - Keep a personal trash can near your desk